 How Can DrHouse Help?

 If you think you have been exposed to an STD, it is best to act sooner than later.
-With DrHouse, you can meet with a board-certified doctor to discuss why you believe you have been exposed or what symptoms you have.
+With DrHouse, you can meet with a board-certified doctor online to discuss why you believe you have been exposed or what symptoms you have.
 Your online doctor can then guide you on whether or not a diagnostic test is needed and when you should receive it.

 Sometimes, false negatives can occur if you receive an STD test too close to when you were exposed.
 Your doctor can help determine when you should receive testing to ensure an accurate result.